 This is the first difficulty with the issue of "herd immunity" — it is by nature an irreducibly-vague subject, yet it is stated as being an essential (non-vague) factor in keeping populations disease-free.
 One would expect that scientists would be keen to determine the precise nature of when and how the delineation between vague and non-vague occurs, given the pivotal importance in pro-vaccination arguments5.

 Let's approach this from the opposite direction: a vaccinated1 individual encounters someone who is not vaccinated.
 Contrary to the first inquiry (above), let's accept these two people (meeting in isolation, away from others) constitute a "herd".
 Herd immunity is vaguely defined as somewhere around 80 - 95% of the herd needs to be vaccinated (for "herd immunity" to be gained).
 In this scenario, of the herd comprising two individuals, herd immunity is not established (1 out of 2 = 50%, not the minimum 80 - 95%).
-Thus, assuming the unvaccinated individual is carrying a highly infectious disease (and that the two individuals mingle in a manner that is known to transmit the disease), the vaccinated individual will be infected, given that the essential role of "herd immunity" in keeping disease at bay, is absent in this scenario.
+Thus, assuming the unvaccinated individual is carrying a highly infectious disease (and that the two individuals mingle in a manner that is known to transmit the disease), the vaccinated individual will likely be infected, given that the essential role of "herd immunity" in keeping disease at bay, is absent in this scenario.
 No herd immunity, no protection6.

 Summarising the foregoing, we can neither a) clearly define what constitutes a "herd", nor b) when an individual is in a "herd" and thereby supposedly protected by it.